 Now to add the creeper faces!
 I spread out a garbage bag on my counter to protect it.
-It is also a good idea to protect your hands with gloves.
-Hold the template flat on the surface of the cake pop and evenly spray the black color mist.
+It’s also a good idea to protect your hands with cooking-safe, plastic gloves.
+Hold the template flat on the surface of the chocolate-dipped cake pop and evenly spray the black color mist.

 When the faces are done, you can fix any mistakes with a clean Q-tip and vodka.
 It effectively cleans off any color mist mistakes and quickly evaporates.